reproducible-reporting/stepup-reprep/docs/advanced_topics/unplot.md

         - `scale`: `linear` or `log`
         - `units`: the unit of the axis
     - Select the y-axis in the figure and add the same attributes for the second axis.
-    - The paths over the curves should be given a `data` attribute whose value is is a label to identify the data series in the output.
+    - The paths over the curves should be given a `data` attribute whose value is a label to identify the data series in the output.

 7. In the menu, select "File" ➔ "Save As..." to save the file in SVG format.